| Title: | Robust Time Series Filters |

 calculations within one window (i.e.

-) while for the
+inner.width<outer.width) while for the

 the first and second step take place in a window of fixed

-length outer.width
+length outer.width.

-ordinary running median filter.
+MEDordinary running median filter.

 The simple median is applied to the observations within a moving

-time window of length outer.width
+time window of length outer.width.

-ordinary repeated median filter.
+RMordinary repeated median filter.

 Repeated median regression is applied to the observations within

-a moving time window of length outer.width
+a moving time window of length outer.width.

-, DWMTM
+MTM, DWMTM

 modified trimmed mean filters.

-window with outer.width
+window with outer.width or (DWMTM): the inner window

-; in a second step the mean is applied to
+with inner.width; in a second step the mean is applied to

 the (trimmed) observations in the whole window (with

-, DWTRM
+TRM, DWTRM

 trimmed repeated median filters.